brendanheywood/ghello/README.md

 # A chrome extension that brings the coolness of Trello to Github issues

+Pronounced like the first bit of 'Ghetto' and the last bit of 'Trello'.

 ## Project goals:

  - Bring drag and drop issues between 'stacks' and easy to see and use metaphor